 - "The Urban Muse covers the ups and downs of the freelance life, including tips on writing, working with clients, marketing a freelance biz, and more."
 Lots of good stuff here!

 - The list of topics covered by this blog, run by (as you can probably guess) women who write or who are devoted to mysteries, is so awesome it must be seen to be believed.
 It covers writing, reading, true-life crime and much more.

-- A Writer's Bucket List, by Dana Sitar
+- The Write Life, by Dana Sitar

 - Writer's First Aid: A Medicine Chest of Hope, by Kristi Holl